 If you are visiting Darjeeling, recommend you to spend an hour in the zoo.
 Get a chance to view the rare wildlife of Himalayas.
 Other zoo’s in India do not have the Himalayan wildlife due to the climatic conditions they require.
 Hence do not miss an opportunity to visit the zoo while you are visiting Darjeeling.
 The only other zoo that has similar wildlife that I know of is the one near Gangtok, Sikkim.

 Refer to the Padmaja Naidu Himalayan Zoological Park, Darjeeling website for updated and further information.

-Recommend you to read following blog posts on places to visit.
+Recommend you to read following blog posts on places to visit in Bengal.